 What long-term impacts could you see and in what areas?

-In the longer run, Unitel’s objective is to reach the underserved population in rural areas of Lao PDR, where nearly 80% of the total population, and the majority of the unbanked people live.
+In the longer run, Unitel’s objective is to reach the underserved population in rural areas of Lao PDR, where nearly 80% of the total population and the majority of the unbanked people live.
 With a saving culture in the country (77% of adults save according to a recent Finscope study) and the high mobile penetration (78%, GSMA, 2017), U-money can provide a safe, affordable and easy-to-use financial enabler for underserved rural households.

 Did you face any particular challenges in carrying out this research?

 At first, many of the people were reluctant to participate in the study.
 On one hand, it was difficult for them to spare the time from their routines, but they were also a bit shy and reluctant to talk about themselves in detail.
-This was a challenge, because we needed to immerse ourselves into their lives and culture in order to reveal their motivations and behaviours for the study to be productive.
+This was a challenge because we needed to immerse ourselves in their lives and culture in order to reveal their motivations and behaviours for the study to be productive.

 To overcome this, we had to put extra emphasis on presenting who we were as people and give personal details about ourselves first in order to initiate a two-way conversation.
-Eventually they spoke, we listened, and valuable insights were shared to help us better design an authentic human-centric approach.
+Eventually, they spoke, we listened, and valuable insights were shared to help us better design an authentic human-centric approach.